QuantumByteWizard/thoddoo-retreat-landing/README.md

-# Thoddoo Retreat Landing Page
+# Thoddoo Retreat Grand Landing Page

-A modern, responsive landing page for Thoddoo Retreat guesthouse in the Maldives.
+A modern, responsive landing page for Thoddoo Retreat Grand guesthouse in the Maldives.
 Built with React, TypeScript, Tailwind CSS, and Framer Motion for smooth animations and optimal performance.

 ## ✨ Features